NicolasHuberty/DeepDeId-ClinicalDocs/README.md

 ```bash
 python src/dataset_statistics.py --datasets_path wikiNER/train.tsv wikiNER/test.tsv
 ```

-This command should give plots like here accompagnied by all supports and statistics.
+This command should give plots, all supports and statistics.

 2. **Define Mappings**

 If the labels definition is not what you expected, you can map your own labels and place the file in the mapping folder with name like name_mapping.json
 Here is an example of correct JSON mapping file: